izzydoescode/sec-ticker-lookup/README.md

 - Shows company info in real time
 - Displays a leaderboard of the most viewed companies

+### 🔜 UI Features

+A React frontend with the following:

+- A search bar (`GET /tickers/:ticker`)
+- A table or chart showing activity from `/activity`
+- Deployable on Vercel/Netlify

 ## Author

 Made with ❤️ by [Israel D. Matos](https://github.com/izzydoesit) | Connect with me on [LinkedIn](https://www.linkedin.com/in/izzy-matos/)